TIMSS 2023 Fact Sheet

 Lists

-Confirmed participating countries (July 2022): Albania, Armenia, Australia, Austria, Azerbaijan, Bahrain, Belgium (Flemish), Belgium (French), Bosnia and Herzegovina, Brazil, Bulgaria, Canada, Chile, Chinese Taipei, Cyprus, Czech Republic, Denmark, Egypt, England, Finland, France, Georgia, Germany, Hong Kong (SAR), Hungary, Iraq, Ireland, Israel, Italy, Ivory Coast, Japan, Jordan, Kazakhstan, Korea (Republic of), Kosovo, Kuwait, Latvia, Lithuania, Macao (SAR), Malaysia, Malta, Montenegro, Morocco, Netherlands, New Zealand, North Macedonia, Northern Ireland, Norway, Oman, Palestinian National Authority, Poland, Portugal, Qatar, Romania, Saudi Arabia, Serbia, Singapore, Slovak Republic, Slovenia, South Africa, Spain, Sweden, Turkey, United Arab Emirates, United States, Uzbekistan
+Countries participating, including some distinct education systems within countries that have always participated separately: Albania, Armenia, Australia, Austria, Azerbaijan, Bahrain, Belgium (Flemish), Belgium (French), Bosnia and Herzegovina, Brazil, Bulgaria, Canada, Chile, Chinese Taipei, Côte d’Ivoire, Cyprus, Czech Republic, Denmark, England, Finland, France, Georgia, Germany, Hong Kong (SAR), Hungary, Iran (Islamic Rep. of), Iraq, Ireland, Israel, Italy, Japan, Jordan, Kazakhstan, Korea (Republic of), Kosovo, Kuwait, Latvia, Lithuania, Macao (SAR), Malaysia, Malta, Montenegro, Morocco, Netherlands, New Zealand, North Macedonia, Norway, Oman, Palestinian National Authority, Poland, Portugal, Qatar, Romania, Saudi Arabia, Serbia, Singapore, Slovak Republic, Slovenia, South Africa, Spain, Sweden, Türkiye, United Arab Emirates, United States, Uzbekistan

 Target population (students)